-One of the big decisions facing a winner is whether to accept publicity or remain private.
+UK winners have a choice over whether to accept publicity or remain private.
 The winners’ advisors will be able to provide useful information but it is ultimately up to you to decide.
 It may be that you prefer to keep your news to yourself as much as possible and avoid public scrutiny, or perhaps you could see the benefits of sharing your story and feel it would be too big a secret to keep.

 Enjoy the Win

 Whether it is new cars, holidays, paying off the mortgage or something incredibly extravagant, lottery players have the world at their feet when they win big.
 Amo Riselli, a Gloucestershire taxi driver who won £24.5 million in December 2017, announced that he would be giving up his job, swapping his cab for a Ferrari, going on holiday to Las Vegas and looking out for a new four-bedroom house with a swimming pool.

 The winners’ advisors do far more than just help you to get your money and then clear off.
 They know the best professionals to talk to for legal and financial advice, and will talk to you about what other winners have found helpful.
 They will continue to help you for as long as you want, and offer support for how to deal with the extra interest that might come your way, particularly from the media.